Didi Manmohini Biography and Life Story

 Introduction and Life Story

-Didi had to tolerate assaults because of her purity
+Didi had to tolerate assaults because of her vow of purity

-From the very beginning she was very active.
-She did tireless service in this institution by fully surrendering her mind, body and wealth to the task of awakening people.
-Even in her old age she would travel widely across the country doing Godly service everywhere from Assam to Abu, from Kashmir to Kanyakumari, from Kolkatta to Kach.
+From the beginning of the Yagya, she was very active in taking responsibilities.
+She did tireless service in this institution by fully surrendering her mind, body, and wealth to the task of awakening people.
+Even in her old age, she would travel widely across the country doing Godly service everywhere from Assam to Abu, from Kashmir to Kanyakumari, from Kolkatta to Kach.
 She even went abroad for this elevated task.
-Even at the age of 72 she would show her care providing thousands of those coming to Madhuban with all the comforts as well as taking them into the depths of gyan.
+Even at the age of 72, she would show her care providing thousands of those coming to Madhuban with all the comforts as well as taking them into the depths of Gyan.
 Day and night she was busy showering everyone with her motherly love.

 The life of renunciation

 Didi lived a very simple life.
 From dressing to meals and behavior.
 In this way, she remained an image of simplicity and renunciation.
 Whatever possessions she had she gave them as presents to others and was connected in love with God.

 Didi was: Loving, royal, attentive, simple, Yogi, conqueror of sleep, cheerful, and responsible.